quintel/documentation/docs/main/co2-negative-emissions.md

 ---
 The ETM supports so-called 'negative' emissions.
 Negative emissions arise when more CO<sub>2</sub> is drawn from the ambient air than is added to it.
 In the ETM, there are two ways to bring about negative emissions:

-* By applying carbon capture to power and hydrogen production plants using biomass.
+* By applying carbon capture to processes using biomass.
 This is possible for:
   * Coal-fired power plants with biomass co-firing
   * Gas-fired power plants using green gas
   * Hydrogen production with biomass gasification technology
   * Hydrogen production with steam methane reforming using green gas
+  * Direct use of biomass in industry, for both feedstock and combustion

 * By using Direct Air Capture